chenglou/react-tween-state/README.md

   * **It only targets mobile** for panning (or Chrome with "emulate touch events" enabled).
 Clicking on the list button still works on desktop browsers however.
   * **It uses a custom build of React** to expose `TapEventPlugin` and `ReactUpdates`.
 I've included the patch against the core.

+## Future opportunities

+  * **Tween queue.** The easiest way to reason about animations is to do an immediate state update, and then queue the tween for execution after all other tweens complete.
+  * **Better easing functions.** Bounce would be nice!

-## Please fork, and make this better!
+**Please fork, and make this better!**